tellnes/couch-cache/README.md

 [lru-cache](https://npmjs.org/package/lru-cache) is available except for the `since` option in `follow`.

+- `prefix`
+  A string to prefix the CouchDB ids with.

 ## API

 `CouchCache` inherits from `EventEmitter`.
 All the method on